nvs-bench/nvs-bench/README.md

 - `nvs_bench.sh` -- Your training / rendering commands
 - `nvs_bench.py` —- (does not need to be edited) Runs training/rendering on a serverless gpu provider (we chose Beam for their RTX 4090s, <$30 free tier, and simple python interface)

+A summary of these steps is bundled with the boilerplate files in `boilerplate/README.md`

 # New Methods

 1) Clone the `nvs-bench` boilerplate files into a new method's repo with: